Quantisation of derived Poisson structures

-We now consider generalisations of this question to singular varieties and to derived stacks, considering quantisations of $0$-shifted Poisson structures in the sense of \cite{poisson,CPTVV} and their analytic and $\C^{\infty}$ analogues \cite{DStein,DQDG}.
+We now consider generalisations of this question to singular schemes and more generally to derived stacks in characteristic $0$, considering quantisations of $0$-shifted Poisson structures in the sense of \cite{poisson,CPTVV} and their analytic and $\C^{\infty}$ analogues \cite{DStein,DQDG}.
 For positively shifted structures, the analogous question is a formality, following from the equivalence $E_{n+1}\simeq P_{n+1}$ of operads.
-Quantisations for non-degenerate $0$-shifted Poisson structures were established in \cite{DQnonneg}, and we now consider degenerate quantisations, addressing the remaining unsolved case of \cite[Conjecture 5.3]{toenICM}\footnote{Although the statement for derived DM stacks was specifically claimed in \cite[Theorem 5.4]{toenICM}, it is not even stated in the reference provided, whose proof is only relevant to strictly positive shifts, and it lacks the constraints on the cotangent complex needed to rule out known affine counterexamples.}, long regarded as the hardest\footnote{See for instance the survey \cite[\S 3]{PantevVezzosiUtah}, but beware that deformation quantisations for negative shifts, starting with the BV quantisations of \cite{DQvanish}, take a far more subtle form than proposed there, and that the declared aim of \cite[\S 2]{PantevVezzosiUtah} is somewhat moot given the uncited \cite{poisson}.}.
+Quantisations for non-degenerate $0$-shifted Poisson structures were established in \cite{DQnonneg}, and we now consider degenerate quantisations as well, addressing the remaining unsolved case of \cite[Conjecture 5.3]{toenICM}\footnote{Although the statement for derived DM stacks was specifically claimed in \cite[Theorem 5.4]{toenICM}, it is not even stated in the reference provided, whose proof is only relevant to strictly positive shifts, and it lacks the constraints on the cotangent complex needed to rule out known affine counterexamples.}, long regarded as the hardest\footnote{See for instance the survey \cite[\S 3]{PantevVezzosiUtah}, but beware that deformation quantisations for negative shifts, starting with the BV quantisations of \cite{DQvanish}, take a far more subtle form than proposed there, and that the declared aim of \cite[\S 2]{PantevVezzosiUtah} is somewhat moot given the uncited \cite{poisson}.}.

 The construction of non-degenerate quantisations in \cite{DQnonneg,DQLag} only relied on the fact that the Hochschild complex is an anti-involutive deformation of the complex of multiderivations.
 Our strategy in this paper is closer to \cite{tamarkinOperadicKontsevichFormality,KontsevichOperads} in that we establish an equivalence between the two complexes.
-As in \cite{DQnonneg,DQLag}, the key observation is still that the Hochschild complex of a CDGA carries an anti-involution corresponding to the endofunctor on deformations sending an algebra to its opposite.
-For a suitable choice of formality quasi-isomorphism for the $E_2$ operad, which can be deduced from the action of the Grothendieck--Teichm\"uller group (\S \ref{GTsn}), the Hochschild complex becomes an anti-involutive deformation of the $P_2$-algebra of multiderivations.
+As in \cite{DQnonneg,DQLag}, the key observation is still that the Hochschild complex of a differential graded-commutative algebra (CDGA) carries an anti-involution corresponding to the endofunctor on deformations sending an algebra to its opposite.
+Via a formality quasi-isomorphism for the $E_2$ operad corresponding to an even associator, the Hochschild complex becomes an anti-involutive deformation of the $P_2$-algebra of multiderivations.